-- It must be an item or service that the IRS would allow as a legitimate business expense if you had paid for it; and - Someone other than you must have paid for it.
+• It must be an item or service that the IRS would allow as a legitimate business expense if you had paid for it.

-Do they affect your SSI payments?
+Do unincurred business expenses affect your Supplemental Security Income (SSI) payments?

 No. We do not deduct unincurred business expenses from earnings when we figure your SSI payment amount.